ShaneFrantz/NETHW1_SF/README.md

-# NETHW5_SF
+# NETHW7_SF

-This program demonstrates further OOP principles with classes that model a library
+This program experiments with creating windows forms and a user interface with an existing OOP class